 Top Five Reasons to Live in Queensland

-- Sunshine.
-Queensland receives more than eight hours of direct sunlight per day, on average.
-That is a lot of vitaminD.
+1. Sunshine: Queensland receives more than eight hours of direct sunlight per day on average.

-- The food.
-Pineapple, mangoes, and all of the prawns and steak you can eat if you want to.
+5. The food: Pineapple, mangoes, and all of the prawns and steak you can eat if you want to.

 Visa options for Queensland

-Queensland is growing steadily – and is actively relying on migration and Australia’s skilled visa programs as part of that growth.
+Queensland continues to grow — and skilled migration plays a role in that growth.
 You can find general information on Australian skilled visas here.

-One of the Queensland Government’s stated priorities is to strengthen the “regional areas”, meaning the regions outside the capital Brisbane.
-A striking feature here: for visa purposes, almost the entire state of Queensland is classed as “regional”.
-The only exception is the Brisbane metropolitan area.
-This means that cities such as the Gold Coast or Sunshine Coast are treated as regional areas from a migration perspective – and therefore provide access to the corresponding regional visa pathways.
+One of the Queensland Government’s stated priorities is strengthening “regional areas”, meaning areas outside Brisbane.
+Notably, for visa purposes almost all of Queensland is classed as “regional”, with the Brisbane metropolitan area being the main exception.
+This means places such as the Gold Coast or Sunshine Coast may be treated as regional from a migration perspective and may support eligibility for regional visa pathways, depending on the visa subclass and your circumstances.

 There is also a DAMA (Designated Area Migration Agreement) in place for the Far North Queensland region.
-This opens a work-visa pathway for prospective migrants whose occupations do not otherwise appear on the national skills lists.
+This can provide an employer-sponsored work visa pathway for prospective migrants in occupations that do not otherwise appear on the national skilled occupation lists.
 You can find more information on the DAMA in our blog article.

 What can the visa pathway look like?